 ORIGIN OF ÁREA SANTIAGO

-The group of nineteen Área Santiago municipalities met for the first time on March 11, 2013, at the initiative of Santiago City Council, which invited the municipalities in the surrounding area and three from Pontevedra province, with which it had been working efficiently in a network for the joint tourist promotion of the Traditional Rural Carnival of the “Xenerais da Ulla”.
-After this first gathering, other municipalities in the surroundings asked to join, until the present total of nineteen was attained.
+The group of eighteen Área Santiago municipalities met for the first time on March 11, 2013, at the initiative of Santiago City Council, which invited the municipalities in the surrounding area and three from Pontevedra province, with which it had been working efficiently in a network for the joint tourist promotion of the Traditional Rural Carnival of the “Xenerais da Ulla”.
+After this first gathering, other municipalities in the surroundings asked to join, until the present total of eighteen was attained.

 In the first months of its existence, the Área Santiago group managed to define a two-year minimum Action Plan (from May 2013 to May 2015), by which time the following objectives should have been attained:

 1. increase and improve the tourist information currently available in the 18 municipalities and thereby improve their visibility as a tourist destination/multi-destination;

 2. establish some star products to efficiently promote the Área Santiago destination/multi-destination;

 3. increase the added value of the current range of tourist products, by promoting resources with great potential (gastronomy, fishing, trails, rivers, etc.);

 4. and therefore increase the number of visitors and overnight stays in the Área Santiago destination/multi-destination.

 • 36 BIC (Properties of Cultural Interest): buildings, monuments, historical gardens, historical ensembles, historical sites and archaeological areas.